Design the Future of Fashion, Canada’s Circular Design Toolkit

 It builds on WRAP’s proven Circular Design Framework and adapts it to reflect Canada’s manufacturing, reuse, repair and recycling infrastructure, making the global principles relevant for Canadian brands, product-developers and educators.

-Toolkit Structure: The Four Adapted Pillars
+Toolkit Structure: The Four Circular Design Pillars

 • Black circle with the number 1 inside